mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*imperturbable* - Calm - My imperturbable guru listened politely, analyzing himself to see if any shred of truth lay within the denunciation.

+*Inveterate* -  "Done as a habit and not likely to change" - Example: My guru ordinarily was gentle and affable to guests; his welcome was given with charming cordiality.
+Yet inveterate egotists sometimes suffered an invigorating shock.
+I never trust anything he says - the man's an inveterate liar.

+*Inveterate* -  "Done as a habit and not likely to change" - Example: My guru ordinarily was gentle and affable to guests; his welcome was given with charming cordiality.
+Yet inveterate egotists sometimes suffered an invigorating shock.
+I never trust anything he says - the man's an inveterate liar.

+*Affable* - Friendly - My guru ordinarily was gentle and affable to guests;

 *Supercilious* - (Adj) Arrogant, A supercilious smile or a glance of amused tolerance occasionally betrayed that the newcomers anticipated nothing more than a few pious platitudes.

 *Flinty*  - (Adj) Severe and determined.
 Example: I thought that he had a flinty tone about him tonight.